evandroeisinger/imago.js/README.md

 ```

 ### parameters
-  - **imageElement**: element where imago will initialize.
+  - **imageElement**: image element used by the imago constructor.

-> if the image element already has editing attributes and/or editing elements it will be rendered according to them.*
+> if the image element already has editing attributes and/or editing elements it will be rendered according to them.

 ```html
 <!-- image with editing attributes -->